Matthew Hollis: Career and background

-He was born in Norwich, the son of politician Patricia Hollis and academic Martin Hollis.
+He was born in Norwich, England, the son of politician Patricia Hollis and academic Martin Hollis.
 He has studied at the universities of Edinburgh and York.
-He presently lives in London, England, writing as well as serving as a tutor for the London Poetry School and working as an editor at Faber and Faber.
-He is a member of the international educational and cultural enhancement organisation the British Council, taking part in the Arts Council's 'First Lines' program in 2001.
+He presently lives in London, England, writing as well as serving as a tutor for the London Poetry School.
+He joined Faber and Faber in 2002, helping devise the Faber New Poets series.
+He became the publisher's poetry editor in 2012 and retired from the role in 2023.
+He is a member of the international educational and cultural enhancement organisation the British Council, taking part in the Arts Council's "First Lines" programme in 2001.

 Hollis has published a variety of written works.
 After its shortlisting for the Forward Prize for Best First Collection, his first full-length collection Ground Water (Bloodaxe Books, 2004) was shortlisted for the Guardian First Book Award (the first time for a poetry book) and for the Whitbread Poetry Award; Ground Water was also a Poetry Book Society Recommendation.

 Hollis is perhaps best known for the 2011 non-fiction book Now All Roads Lead to France, a critically acclaimed (praise appearing in The Guardian, The Independent, The Wall Street Journal, and others) biography of seminal English poet Edward Thomas.
-The work won the 2011 H. W. Fisher Best First Biography Prize as well as the 2011 Costa Book Award for 'Best Biography'.
+The work won the 2011 H. W. Fisher Best First Biography Prize, as well as the 2011 Costa Book Award for "Best Biography".
 The judges for the latter commented: "Dramatic and engrossing.
 A brilliant biography that moved us all."

-His most recent work is Waste Land: A Biography of a Poem published on 10/13/22 by Faber and Faber.
+Hollis's most recent work is Waste Land: A Biography of a Poem, published on 13 October 2022 by Faber and Faber, which was made book of the year by the Sunday Times, the New Statesman and the Financial Times.